 Above: You may not expect to find lupine among the rare plants in a New England garden, but the ubiquitous purple flowers that dot the highways of Maine are of the non-native variety (Lupinus polyphyllus).

-Native wild lupine (Lupinus perennis) is in decline in New England (and no longer exists at all in Maine), which is particularly concerning because it is the primary or only source of many endangered butterflies, including the Karner Blue.
+Native wild lupine (Lupinus perennis) is in decline in New England (and no longer exists at all in Maine), which is particularly concerning because it is the primary or only food source for the caterpillars of many endangered butterflies, including the Karner Blue.
 You can learn more about the New England Wild Flower Society’s conservation efforts here.

 Above: Viburnum prunifolium, smooth blackhaw, in the Rare Plant Garden.